luxfi/docs/docs/nodes/validate/add-a-validator.md

 Fill out the staking parameters.
 They are explained in more detail in [this doc](/nodes/validate/how-to-stake.md).
 When you’ve filled in all the staking parameters and double-checked them, click `Submit Validation`.
-Make sure the staking period is at least 2 weeks, the delegation fee rate is at least 2%, and you’re staking at least 2,000 LUX on Mainnet (1 LUX on Fuji Testnet).
+Make sure the staking period is at least 2 weeks, the delegation fee rate is at least 2%, and you’re staking at least 2,000 LUX on Mainnet (1 LUX on Testnet).
 A full guide about this can be found [here](https://support.lux.network/en/articles/8117267-core-web-how-do-i-validate-in-core-stake).

 <iframe src="https://www.youtube.com/embed/1M0LZbuHO5Q?modestbranding=1&rel=0&iv_load_policy=3&color=white" width="800" height="500" title="How to Validate in Core Web" frameborder="0" allowfullscreen></iframe>